Selling Your First Gig on Fiverr

 Although there is an escrow system in place, some clients will try to cancel an order and get their money back — even after you have delivered the finalized designs to them.
 While Fiverr’s support team will usually resolve such cases favorably to you, it’s still a headache to have to go through them.

-More importantly, you have to determine the pricing and scope of your gig.
-Here you can either use packages or create a basic gig with extras thrown in.
+Next, determine the pricing and scope of your Gig.
+Here you can either use packages or create a basic Gig with extras thrown in.
 To make the process easier for you, Fiverr has provided a list of features for you to pick and choose, such as Number of Revisions, Extra Fast Delivery and Commercial Use.

 You should consider having a design brief under Buyer Requirements.
 Getting as much information from the client as possible will allow you to better customize the design to their specifications.